 Date and Locations:

-Upstream Oil & Gas Phase 1 ESA: Online
+Upstream Oil & Gas Phase 1 ESA: 7 Hour -Online Only Course

 An intense 3-day training course delivered in a workshop atmosphere, providing attendees with the training required to conduct Phase II (two) Environmental Site Assessments in Canada.
 Suitable for both experienced practitioners and those wishing to enter the field.
 Each course is based on CSA-Z769 guidelines, and enhanced to include provincially specific guidelines (O-Reg 153, Alberta Environment, BC & Saskatchewan MOE Regs, etc.) This course is a perquisite to the CESAII (Certified Environmental Site Assessor Phase II) Designation.